Changes to fire detection, alarm and warning system licences

 There are changes for licensees transitioning to the new ‘certify’ classes.

-Licensed electrical mechanics who currently install, maintain, repair, inspect or test fire detection alarm and warning systems will have until 31 October 2021 to apply for a fire protection licence for this work.
+Licensed electrical mechanics who currently install, maintain, repair, inspect or test fire detection alarm and warning systems have until 31 October 2021 to apply for a fire protection licence for this work.

 Contractors and nominee supervisors who hold both the electrical stream – install and maintain – fire alarms class and an electrical mechanic's licence can avoid the upskilling requirement if they demonstrate, to the QBCC before 1 November 2021, that they have: